 Similarly, other tools should be utilized in conjunction with the Fibonacci retracement tool.

-Let’s take what you’ve learnt so far and combine it to assist us find some nice trade opportunities in this lesson.
+Let’s take what you’ve learned so far and combine it to assist us to find some nice trade opportunities in this lesson.

 Are you all set?
 Let’s get this pip show rolling!

 Fibonacci Retracement + Support and Resistance (Combining fibs with Support and Resistance)